This is a summation and not a conclusion. The reader must reach their own conclusions with regard to the validity of Mormonism.

-As I said I would at the beginning, I have given voice to the Mormon apologists at FairMormon on each of my interrogatories.
+As promised, I have given voice to the many nameless apologists at FairMormon.
 I think it must be apparent however to anyone familiar with apologists in general or in other areas that the cadre of individuals at FairMormon are bad apologists.

 The Book of Mormon